UnknownExplorer13/MHW-Mod3-Blender-Plugin/README.md

 4. Click on the downloaded zip then the `Install Add-on` button
 5. Enable the newly added `Monster Hunter World Model Importer/Exporter` addon
 6. Finally, go to the bottom left of the preferences window, click the 3 lines, then `Save preferences`
+	1. If `Auto-Save Preferences` is turned on in this menu you can just close the preferences window

 ## Author
 ### Original